vaadin/framework8-migration-tool/README.md

 * run `java -jar upgrade8.jar 8.5.2` to migrate your project
 * after that's done, remove `upgrade8.jar`

+### Parameters

+It supports two optional parameters:

+* one for setting the target version of the framework: `-version=8.5.1`
+* and another one for setting the charset (by default UTF-8 will be used) of the source files `-charset=cp1252`

 ## What Is Migrated?

 The tool changes